 High-quality student accommodation to support Arts University Bournemouth’s growing campus at Wallisdown

-The 9,200 m2 project will provide 297 bedrooms, 269 of which will be delivered as cluster flats sharing a communal kitchen area, 23 as studio apartments with their own kitchen facilities and 5 as accessible studios.
+The 9,200sqm project provides 297 bedrooms, 269 of which will be delivered as cluster flats sharing a communal kitchen area, 23 as studio apartments with their own kitchen facilities and 5 as accessible studios.

 The site is located on land immediately south of the existing Wallisdown campus, offering immediate proximity to the existing campus buildings, while including infrastructure upgrades that will improve connectivity to the wider cycle network and future Bournemouth University Bus Hub.

 The accommodation is set out in a series of staggered linear blocks, running north-south along the site.
-These buildings line either side of a newly-created pedestrian street which has been introduced to encourage a sense of community and create social spaces at ground floor.
+These buildings line either side of a newly-created pedestrian street which has been introduced to encourage a sense of community and create social spaces on the ground floor.

 By offsetting each cluster flat block, the pedestrian street is divided up into a series of routes and squares, each with a different character and composition.
 This environment is reinforced with an extensive landscaping scheme that includes a mixture of hard and soft finishes and planting throughout.